Yes we have. As a matter of fact we started a YouTube channel where we will upload new video’s on how to use Buttonizer every month

 - That click trigger has to be the name of the CSS class of your button with a '.' in front.
 So in this case fill in: .pop-up

-- You are all set click on save test your button by clicking on it > it should trigger a pop-up 🙂 .
+- You are all set!
+Click on save and test your button by clicking on it.
+It should trigger a pop-up 🙂 .

 Of course!
 The default position of the button will always be on the bottom right corner.

-Follow these steps if you want to change the position of the button and you have the old version of buttonizer (less than 2.0):
+Follow these steps if you want to change the position of the button.
+This only works if you have the old version of Buttonizer (Any version below 2.0):

 - Go to Buttonizer